department-of-veterans-affairs/vagov-content/pages/health-care/request-health-id-card.md

 - Other government ID issued by a federal, state, or local government agency <br> **Note:** This ID must show your picture and date of birth.
 If it doesn't also show your address, you'll need to bring another document to confirm your address.
 This may include your electric bill, cable bill, or voter registration card, or another mailed document.

-## How and when will I get my VHIC?

 After we take your picture, we'll process your VHIC and send it to you by mail.
-You should receive it within  10 days.
+You should receive your card within  10 days.

+## What should I do if I don't receive my VHIC in the mail?

-**If it's been 10 days since you've had your picture taken and you haven’t received your card**, please call the [VA medical center](https://www.va.gov/find-locations/?zoomLevel=4&page=1&address=&facilityType=health&serviceType) where you had your picture taken.
+If it's been more than 10 days since you've had your picture taken and you haven’t received your card, please call the [VA medical center](https://www.va.gov/find-locations/?zoomLevel=4&page=1&address=&facilityType=health&serviceType) where you had your picture taken.
 Or call us at <a href="tel:+18772228387">877-222-8387</a>.
 We're here Monday through Friday, 8:00 a.m. to 8:00 p.m.
 ET.

 ## What should I do if my VHIC is lost or stolen?